Historical Market Movements and IUL

-Hi, this is Hutch with BankingTruths.com.
-And today we’re going to talk about historic market movements and how that applies to indexed universal virtual life going forward.
-So we’re going to start with the Dow Jones Industrial Average.
-Because we can go way back to the 1900’s but I first just want to show you that the Dow Jones when compared to the S&P 500 they really move in tandem and they’re not that dissimilar.
+Let’s talk about historic market movements and how that applies to Indexed Universal Life going forward.
+We’re going to start with the Dow Jones Industrial Average.
+Because we can go way back to the 1900s but I first just want to show you that the Dow Jones when compared to the S&P 500 they really move in tandem and they’re not that dissimilar.

-So we can use that Dow Jones as a proxy to go way back.
-So if we look at the last two years you can see that the two tend to move in tandem together when one’s going up so’s the other.
+We can use that Dow Jones as a proxy to go way back.
+If we look at the last two years you can see that the two tend to move in tandem together when one’s going up so’s the other.

 But what I want you to notice is in no time does the market just go down and down and down and down and down and keep going down.
 If it does we all have much bigger problems than our paper assets, whether it’s insurance or stock certificates or deeds to real estates or closely held business interests or whatever.

-So if the market continues to do what it has done since 1900 and what it has done in this particular study since 1937: this study here is done by a third third-party mutual fund company and we’re going to look at what the market has done and apply that to indexed universal life going forward.
+If the market continues to do what it has done since 1900 and what it has done in this particular study since 1937: this study here is done by a third third-party mutual fund company and we’re going to look at what the market has done and apply that to Indexed Universal Life going forward.
 So this is critical thinking there are no guarantees here.
 But again we just saw how the market behaves and this is a pretty long study period in its own right.
 So 62 of these 81 years were positive, 19 of these 81 years were negative.

-So even though the market rebounded if you have to take income from your portfolio or wait an extra 10 15 20 years to retire that may not be a good thing for your unique situation.
+Even though the market rebounded if you have to take income from your portfolio or wait an extra 10, 15, 20 years to retire that may not be a good thing for your unique situation.
 Same thing with even a consolidation period like this or the last decade.
-As many of you remember and again we can wipe that out with how indexed universal life is structured at least for that pool of assets.
-So perhaps you can draw from your indexed universal life why your mutual funds and stocks heal.
+As many of you remember and again we can wipe that out with how Indexed Universal Life is structured at least for that pool of assets.
+So perhaps you can draw from your Indexed Universal Life why your mutual funds and stocks heal.

-So let’s also take a look at the positive years so one of the downsides of indexed universal life are the caps and in today’s day and age the typical caps you’re going to see are zero to 11 excuse me 0 percent 4 and 11 or 12 or maybe even 13 percent cap which is pretty nice.
+Let’s also take a look at the positive years – so one of the downsides of Indexed Universal Life are the caps and in today’s day and age the typical caps you’re going to see are zero to 11 excuse me 0 percent 4 and 11 or 12 or maybe even 13 percent cap which is pretty nice.

 However with the traditional IUL cap what you’re missing out on are all these other years so there are eight years of this 62 where you could have earned 12 to 18.
 There are 16 out of the 62 where you could have earn 18 to 24 and there’s 19 out of 62 where you could have earned over 24 percent.

-So there would be no spread if you were to earn zero down here you just wouldn’t get charged or spread on top of that.
+There would be no spread if you were to earn zero down here you just wouldn’t get charged or spread on top of that.
 But in today’s markets a lot of times the spread is negative 5 percent let’s just say in order to get an uncapped option.
-So what would happen in these 10 periods out of this 80?
+What would happen in these 10 periods out of this 80?